qiyanjun/2025sp-GenAI-overview/About.md

 + Sit-in: No. This course is for registered students only.

 + Final grades will be based on.
-  - 60% for the quaity of your seminar presentations;
+  - 60% for the quality of your four seminar presentations;
   - 25% for the quality of your project; (project difference: Graduate vs. Under)
   - 15% for submitting questions before each session